wwpass/passhub/InstallingPassHubOnLinux.md

 ---
-sidebar_label: "Installing PassHub on Ubuntu 20.04"
 sidebar_position: 11
 ---

-# Installing PassHub on Ubuntu 20.04
+# Installing PassHub on Linux

 ## About This Document

 PassHub is a web-based password manager for individuals and teams with support for client-side encryption.
 PassHub relies on WWPass authentication and data encryption technology and can work both with hardware WWPass Key and WWPass Key smartphone application.

-In this guide, we describe how to get PassHub installed on your Ubuntu 20.04 server.

 Practical knowledge of web server deployment is required, including DNS configuration and SSL certificates.

+This installation guide was tested for Ubuntu 24.04 but will work with other Linux Distrubutions.

 ## Prerequisites

-To deploy Passhub, you should set up Ubuntu 20.04 Server and configure a regular, non-root user with `sudo` privileges.
+To deploy Passhub, you should set up a Linux Server and configure a regular, non-root user with `sudo` privileges.
 The following hardware requirements should be met:

 - CPU: 1 Core